 Possible tax consequences.
 Depending on how the purchase is structured, buying your parents’ home could have tax consequences for both you and your parents.

 For instance, if your parents sell the house and don’t buy another, they might have to pay capital gains taxes (unless they qualify for an exemption).
-And don’t forget real estate taxes that will inevitably need to be paid.
+And don’t forget real estate taxes will inevitably need to be paid.

-What are some Potential Benefits of Buying Your Parents’ Home?
+Potential Benefits of Buying Your Parents’ Home

 Can be a boost to finances.
 Depending on the financials, buying your parents’ home might be profitable for you.
 As long as everyone involved agrees on the structure and price of the house, and you can realize a profit, buying the home could help you build wealth – just like any other real estate investment.